Sage-Bionetworks-Workflows/orca-recipes/README.md

 docker compose up --build --detach
 ```

+If you encounter the `nginx bad gateway` errors when navigating to the forwarded port, just wait and refresh a couple of times.
+Airflow takes a few minutes to become available.

 Any edits to your DAG should get picked up by Airflow automatically.
 If you're not seeing that happen, you can try restarting the containers as follows.

 ```console